nexidict/Adipose-API/README.md

   - If Pehkui4All is installed, lesserscale will be used if scale isnt available (**Ensure relevant scales are enabled in P4A config)**.
 - **[Overstuffed](https://forum.weightgaming.com/t/overstuffed-an-actual-working-minecraft-weight-gain-mod/47948) mod compatibility**: When Overstuffed is installed, adipose will use Overstuffed's stuffed, weight values and Pehkui commands automatically.

+> **Note: Pehkui, Pehkui4All or Overstuffed are optional**.
+Adipose will check for their presence, and if they are not installed, it will skip Pehkui related commands.
+The library will still change weight and update the model without them.

 ## 🛠️ Installation

 1. Download the file [`Adipose.lua`](https://github.com/Tyrus5255/Adipose-API/blob/15b73dac8e77e5a7117cf1bcc6e2034bfa7e36e1/Adipose.lua) and drop it into your Figura avatar project.